linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ### Switch Display Mode
 There are two display modes of Dock, which are fashion mode and efficient mode.

-- **Fashion Mode**: This mode is similar to Mac OS and shown as a dock at the bottom of screen.
+- **Fashion Mode**: This mode is similar to Mac OS and shown as a dock at the bottom of the screen.
 All fixed application icons will be on Dock, and the tray area can be folded or expanded.
-- **Efficient Mode**: This mode is similar to Windows 7 and shown as a small strip at the bottom of screen.
+- **Efficient Mode**: This mode is similar to Windows 7 and shown as a small strip at the bottom of the screen.
 Application icons on Dock will be displayed in smaller ones.
 Click the right corner to show desktop.

 ![1|fashion](jpg/fashion.jpg)